Killing of Abdel Fattah al-Sharif: Investigation and trial

-Following the shooting, Azaria's company commander, Major Tom Naaman, reported it to the battalion commander, Lieutenant Colonel David Shapira, who in turn reported it to the commander of the Kfir Brigade, Colonel Guy Hazut.
+Following the shooting, Azaria's company commander, Major Tom Na'aman, reported it to the battalion commander, Lieutenant Colonel David Shapira, who in turn reported it to the commander of the Kfir Brigade, Colonel Guy Hazut.
 Four hours after the incident, an initial investigation was opened and Azaria was suspended from duty.
 After the video was posted to social media, and after a report by Colonel Hazut was submitted to Chief Military Advocate General Sharon Afek, a military police investigation was opened and Azaria was detained.
 Azaria was initially treated as a murder suspect, but on 31 March, prosecutors told a court they were looking into manslaughter charges.
 The initial investigation found that the shooting occurred three minutes after IDF soldiers shot and neutralized the knife-wielding assailants and pathologists ruled that Azaria's shot was responsible for the assailant's death and not his previous wounds.
 An IDF investigation whose details were revealed on March 27 found that Azaria had said the assailant "needs to die" before killing him.
 At trial, a fellow unit member testified that this was said after the shooting.
 In his testimony, Azaria denied he said that, and suggested other things he said may have been misinterpreted.
 The investigation also found that fellow soldiers had tried to calm him.

 During a court hearing on 24 March, Azaria's attorney said the soldier feared the assailant had an explosive vest hidden under his shirt.
 IDF officials rejected this, saying the assailants had already been checked for explosives and that Azaria did not follow the procedures for such concerns before opening fire.
-During the investigation, Azaria also claimed that the assailant tried to reach for a knife that was "within reach" of him, while video footage showed the knife was a significant distance away from the assailant, who was critically injured.
+During the investigation, Azaria also stated that the assailant tried to reach for a knife that was "within reach" of him, while video footage showed the knife was a significant distance away from the assailant, who was critically injured.

 On 31 March, military judge Lieutenant Colonel Ronen Shor ordered the shooter released from jail to open arrest at his base, the headquarters of the Kfir Brigade.
 The judge, however, stayed this decision until the next day while the prosecution, which wanted his detention extended for a week, appealed against the decision.
 He was also barred from making any contact with the witness or carrying a gun.
 The prosecution's appeal was rejected on 1 April, with the shooter being transferred to open arrest on his base.
 A further appeal hearing by a military appeals court was set on 5 April.
 The military appeals court upheld the decision of the lower court on 5 April.